The Climb

 You see, Guided Reading is like indoor rock-climbing.

-When my son first tried rock-climbing, he managed to hang on to one rock and was able to take ONE step before falling.
-I thought, "this can't be that hard".
-I later came to find out with my own attempt at rock-climbing that it wasn't easy-that's for sure!
+When my son first tried rock climbing, he managed to hang on to one rock and was able to take one step before falling.
+I thought, "This can't be that hard".
+I later came to find out, through my own attempt at rock-climbing, that it wasn't easy - that's for sure!

-But it only took my son a few attempts with his coach (aka his dad) right by his side, teaching him what to do and how to do it, that he was able to grasp the concept.
-He went from barely hanging onto one rock for dear life, to learning how to move along several rocks strategically.
-Sure he fell a few times, but he realized rather quickly that he had two choices: 1-to quit or 2-to keep on keepin' on.
+But it only took my son a few attempts with his coach (aka his dad) right by his side, teaching him what to do and how to do it, for him to grasp the concept.
+He went from barely hanging onto one rock for dear life to learning how to move along several rocks strategically.
+Sure, he fell a few times, but he realized rather quickly that he had two choices: 1-to quit or 2-to keep on keepin' on.

 He also realized that even if he fell, he had a few things working in his favor.
-He had a harness that would catch him, his father that would grab him at the first sight of a slip, and his mother who would somehow manage to capture in slow-motion the dramatic fall on video (to prove a point eventually) and miraculously still be able to break his fall.
+He had a harness that would catch him, his father, who would grab him at the first sight of a slip, and his mother, who would somehow manage to capture in slow motion the dramatic fall on video (to prove a point eventually) and miraculously still be able to break his fall.
 So he had “safety nets” all around him.
 On top of that, he had people rooting for him, reassuring him that he could do this.

 After a few visits, a few scrapes, a few falls, a few embarrassing moments of his own mother running across yelling, “OMG- are you okay?” only to latch him onto the harness to get him up again before answering the question, AJ finally figured it out.
-He just needed to be equipped with the right tools, figure out how to be strategic, had to keep on practicing, and had to learn how to cope with failed attempts while turning those attempts into reasons for trying.
-Mindset and persistence goes a long way!
+He just needed to be equipped with the right tools, figure out how to be strategic, keep practicing, and learn how to cope with failed attempts while turning those attempts into reasons to try again.
+Mindset and persistence go a long way!

 Look at him go!
 Click the video to see for yourself.

-AJ’s experience serves as a reminder that we are always attempting to climb up the "literacy wall" by looking for certain "steps" to help us with the climb.
-The adventure and excitement of getting to the top are what drives us to finish that climb!
+AJ’s experience serves as a reminder that we are always attempting to climb up the "literacy wall" by looking for specific "steps" to help us with the climb.
+The adventure and excitement of getting to the top are what drive us to finish that climb!

-Sure we may fall a few times along the way, but the real learning comes from when we pick ourselves up and keep on trying till we figure it out.
+Sure, we may fall a few times along the way, but the real learning comes from when we pick ourselves up and keep on trying till we figure it out.
 We also know that with practice paired with the right strategies, we'll eventually reach the top in our own time.
 Let me repeat, in our own time.
-Not on your time, their own time.
+Not on your time, but their own.

-So what is guided support in literacy and what should it look like?
+What is guided support in literacy, and what does it look like?

-In order for any small group in literacy to be successful, you have to as an educator, do a couple of things to get to the “fun”.
-You have to build relationships between literacy and yourself, build relationships between your students and yourself, and along with relationship building, you have to teach students how to build a relationship with literacy themselves.
+For any small group in literacy to be successful, as an educator, you must do a couple of things to get to the “fun.”
+You must build relationships between literacy and yourself, between your students and yourself, and, along with relationship building, teach students how to establish a relationship with literacy themselves.

 Then the fun begins!